Exact quasi-periodic solutions to the sine(sinh)-Gordon equations: The method for computation and analysis: Separation of variables

 \subsection{Canonical coordinates}

 As shown in \cite{KK1976}, variables of separation in the sine-Gordon hierarchy are given by a positive non-special\footnote{A non-special divisor on a hyperelliptic curve of genus $g$ is a degree $g$ positive divisor which contains no pairs of points in involution.} divisor of degree equal to the genus $N$ of the spectral curve.
-In fact, pairs of coordinates of $N$ points from the support of such a divisor serve as quasi-canonical variables, and so lead to separation of variables.
-Below, we briefly explain how the required points can be obtained from the dynamic variables of the $N$-gap system in the sine-Gordon hierarchy, and prove that pairs of coordinates of the $N$ points serve as quasi-canonical variables.
+In fact, pairs of coordinates of $N$ points from the support of such a divisor serve as quasi-canonical variables, and thus lead to separation of variables.
+Below, we briefly explain how the required divisor can be obtained from the dynamic variables for an $N$-gap system in the sine-Gordon hierarchy, and prove that pairs of coordinates of the $N$ points serve as quasi-canonical variables.

-Recall, that the symplectic manifold $\M_N$, with $3N$ coordinates \eqref{SinGDynVar} on it, splits into orbits $\mathcal{O}$ fixed by $N$ constraints, and so $\dim \mathcal{O}= 2N$.
-Then, $\beta_{2m-1}$, $m=0$, \ldots, $N-1$, are eliminated with the help of the constraints.
-Since the expressions \eqref{hExprs} are linear with respect to $\beta_{2m-1}$, it is convenient to present them in the matrix form.
+Recall that the symplectic manifold $\M_N$, with $3N$ coordinates \eqref{SinGDynVar} defined on it, splits into orbits $\mathcal{O}$ fixed by $N$ constraints, and so $\dim \mathcal{O}\,{=}\, 2N$.
+Let $\beta_{2m-1}$, $m\,{=}\,0$, \ldots, $N-1$, be eliminated with the help of constraints \eqref{SinGConstr}.
+Since the expressions \eqref{hExprs} are linear with respect to $\beta_{2m-1}$, it is convenient to present them in matrix form.
 The constraints are written as

 The first equation is an identity.
 From \eqref{Constr} we find